enkidevs/curriculum/go/intro/functions/exported-names.md

 The `Println` is an exported function from the `fmt` import.

-If a function starts with a lowercase letter it can only be used within the package it was define at.
+If a function starts with a lowercase letter it can only be used within the package it was defined at.
 However, if it starts with an uppercase letter, it can be used by any piece of code that imported the package it was defined at.

 **It's important to note that if you try to use an Exported function with a lowercase starting letter, you will get an error similar to this one:**